 Finding it hard to choose?
-Every Tuesday, polēpolē serves up all the meat you can muster for only $39, and special game meat dinners are available for group bookings, ensuring you can spend a whole evening dining on delicious, unique dishes.
+Every Tuesday AND Wednesday night, polēpolē serves up all the meat you can muster for only $39, and special game meat dinners are available for group bookings, ensuring you can spend a whole evening dining on delicious, unique dishes.

 Maybe you’re an African food convert.
 Maybe you’re a veggie-lover who’s sick of settling for the spinach and ricotta pasta.
 Or maybe, you’re keen to find out just how good the cocktails in those photos taste.
 Either way, rest assured that polēpolē will knock your culinary socks off and have you begging for more.